-I most wore it when deep wading at river mouths while targeting schooling fish.
+I mostly wore it when deep wading at river mouths while targeting schooling fish.
 If I were to lose my footing while wading out into the currents, I had nothing to worry about.
 When fly fishing I will go for a kayak PFD because they allow for maximum arm movements.
-They are a bit bulky, and maybe a bit more on very hot days but otherwise they do not impede my fishing ability.
+They are a bit bulky, and maybe a bit more on very hot days but otherwise, they do not impede my fishing ability.

 My recommendation for the six best fly fishing vests